Timeline of the COVID-19 pandemic in New Zealand (2022): August

 On 10 August, Radio New Zealand reported that 87 people had died of COVID-19 in their homes since March 2022.
 According to figures released by the public health service Te Whatu Ora (Health New Zealand), an average of four people have been dying from COVID-19 in their homes since the outbreak of the Omicron virus in New Zealand.
 92% of the deceased were aged over 60 years.
-In terms of ethnic composition, Europeans accounted for over 50% of deaths, Māori accounted for 18% of deaths, and Pacific Islanders accounted for 19% of deaths.
+In terms of ethnic composition, Europeans accounted for over 50% of deaths, Māori accounted for 18% of deaths, and Pasifika accounted for 19% of deaths.
 In terms of vaccination status, 22% of the decease were unvaccinated, 25% were fully vaccinated, and 49% had received vaccine boosters.

 On 13 August, the Ministry of Health confirmed there were 546 COVID-19 patients in hospital including ten in intensive care.
 The Health Ministry also confirmed that a total of 1,750 deaths could be attributed to COVID-19, with an average of 14 deaths occurring over the past week.